ShrutiBhambhani/azsdk-docs/04-Continous-Assurance/Readme.md

 **Step-3: Verifying that all required modules are downloaded successfully (after about two hours of starting the installation)**

 **1**: Click on the 'Modules' tile for the Automation Account.
-'AzSDK' module should be listed there.
+'AzSK' module should be listed there.
 'Status' column value for all modules should be 'Available' as below.

  ![04_CA_Downloaded_Modules](../Images/04_CA_Downloaded_Modules.png)

 **Step-4: Verifying CA Runbook execution and OMS connectivity**
 Once CA setup and modules download are completed successfully, the runbooks will automatically execute periodically (once a day) and scan the subscription and the specified resource groups for the application(s) for security issues.
-The outcomes of these scans will get stored in a storage account created by the installation (format : azsdk\<YYYYMMDDHHMMSS> e.g. azsdk20170505181008) and follows a similar structure as followed by standalone SVT execution (CSV file, LOG file, etc.).
+The outcomes of these scans will get stored in a storage account created by the installation (format : azsk\<YYYYMMDDHHMMSS> e.g. azsk20170505181008) and follows a similar structure as followed by standalone SVT execution (CSV file, LOG file, etc.).

 The results of the control evaluation are also routed to the OMS repository for viewing via a security dashboard.